 Franchising provides expansion capital

 The need of capital to grow is largely eliminated.
 The franchise fee paid by the franchisee will normally cover expenses such as fixtures, signs, rent deposits and other opening expenses.
 This source of cash from franchisees can reduce or eliminate one of the greatest risks of growing: financial leveraging.
-Instead of borrowing for growth, you franchisees can furnish the capital.
+Instead of borrowing for growth, your franchisees can furnish the capital.

 Avoids employee related problems

 In a company-operated store, the manager and employees are on the company payroll.
 In a franchised unit, they are employed by the franchisee.
-This relieves the franchisor of the escalating headaches related to employees, workers compensation insurance, and other labor related issues.
+This relieves the franchisor of the escalating headaches related to employees, workers compensation insurance, and other labor-related issues.

 Accelerates expansion over a wide area

-The franchisor is thus free to expand geographically at a rate that eliminates the three big issues of money, managers and employees.
+The franchisor is thus free to expand geographically at a rate that eliminates the three big issues of money, managers, and employees.
 Using Internet technology communication tools, international expansion becomes more feasible.

 Franchisee operators are motivated to succeed

 Some years ago a chain of doughnut shops switched from operating as a company-owned chain to a franchised chain.
-In most all cases the company managers stayed on as franchisees.
+In almost all cases the company managers stayed on as franchisees.
 The results of the transition were apparent the very next day.
 The stores were cleaner, the sales went up, and the donuts were bigger and better.
 The difference was that instead of managers, the stores were taken over by proud owners.